FudaWiki/fudawiki-files/hanafuda/games/poka.md

 Player discards the **July** card, then the **August** card, then the **September** card.*

 If a player **doesn't have a card of the next month** in his/her hand, he/she **passes** his/her turn to the other player.

+If **both players pass their turn without discarding**, draw one card from the **draw pile** and put it on the discard pile.

+> If the draw pile runs out of cards, form a new deck by taking all cards from the discard pile except for the top card.
+Shuffle the deck and put it back on the table face down.
+{.is-info}

 # One-Two Combo
 If the card on the discard pile is **January** ![Icon for month 1](/hanafuda/icons/monthicon_1.png =20x), and you have both a **January** ![Icon for month 1](/hanafuda/icons/monthicon_1.png =20x) and a **February** ![Icon for month 2](/hanafuda/icons/monthicon_2.png =20x) card in your hand, instead of just discarding the February card, **you can discard the January card first before discarding the February card**.